anth0nyhak1m/mirror-ai-reviewer/README.md

 ## Security Scanning

-Security scans run automatically on every PR using [Trivy](https://trivy.dev/).
+Security scans run automatically on every PR using [Trivy](https://trivy.dev/) via the official [trivy-action](https://github.com/aquasecurity/trivy-action).

 > **Why Trivy?** While Docker Scout is excellent and integrates natively with Docker, we use Trivy for compliance and auditing purposes.
 Trivy is open-source, vendor-neutral, and widely accepted in enterprise security workflows.